Utah Paycheck Calculator 2026 – Estimate Your Take-Home Pay

 - FICA Taxes: Mandatory contributions for Social Security (6.2%) and Medicare (1.45%).

-- Utah State Tax: Calculated at a flat 4.85% rate on your taxable income.
+- Utah State Tax: Calculated as a flat 4.85% of your taxable income.

 |---|---|

-Note: While the rate is flat, Utah provides a taxpayer credit that phases out at higher income levels, effectively creating a slight progressivity for lower earners.
+Note: While the rate is flat, Utah provides a taxpayer credit that phases out at higher income levels, providing some relief for lower-income earners.

 Federal Income Tax